 Frequently Asked Questions

-- Finalist are announced approximately six to eight weeks after an application round closes with the grantees chosen in the following weeks.
+Finalists are announced approximately six to eight weeks after an application round closes with the winners chosen in the following weeks.

 Aprenda sobre EDGE